 I didn’t realize how much I berate myself until recently.
 It was like the scales fell off my eyes, and I could finally see the pressure I’d been putting myself under.

 Pressure to measure up.
 Pressure to perform.
 Pressure to be “on” for my daughter.
 Then, beating myself up for not living up to my expectations.

 All this time, I thought I was fighting the world; me against everyone else, trying to prove my value, worth and place when really I was fighting me.

 By the time the therapy session was over, I was able to look back over our vacation fondly.
 I realized there were lots of fun moments and that everyone had a good time.
-This shift is nothing short of miraculous.
+In other words, I didn’t fail anyone.

 Any time you catch yourself in the middle of negative self talk, stop.
 You deserve to be treated with kindness even, maybe especially, by you.

 You can search throughout the entire universe for someone who is more deserving of your love and affection than you are yourself, and that person is not to be found anywhere.
 You yourself, as much as anybody in the entire universe deserve your love and affection.Buddha

 Or as Jesus put it, “love your neighbor as you love yourself.”